Ayon-SSP/Backend-Dev/javascript.md

    let subtract = () => console.log("Subtract");
    ```

+### Lexical scope
+Lexical scope (also known as static scope) means that the accessibility of variables is determined by the location where they are declared in the source code.
+In JavaScript, this implies:
+- Inner functions have access to variables defined in their outer functions.
+- The scope is determined at the time of writing code, not during execution.
+-
+> 📦 Think of It Like Nested Boxes
+> Imagine your code as a set of boxes within boxes:
+> - Each function is a box.
+> - A box can access variables in its own box and in any box it’s nested within.
+> - But it cannot access variables in boxes nested inside it.

 ### JavaScript Closures
 - A closure is a function that retains access to its lexical scope, even when the function is executed outside that scope.
 ```js